polkadot-fellows/RFCs/text/0031-corejam.md

 fn set_work_storage(key: &[u8], value: &[u8]) -> Result<(), ()>;
 fn remove_work_storage(key: &[u8]);
 fn ump_enqueue(message: &[u8]) -> Result<(), ()>;
+fn transfer(destination: WorkClass, amount: u128, memo: &[u8]) -> Result<Vec<u8>, ()>;
 ```

 Read-access to the entire Relay-chain state is allowed.
 No direct write access may be provided since `accumulate` is untrusted code. `set_work_storage` may fail if an insufficient deposit is held under the Work Class's account.

 UMP messages for the Relay-chain to interpret may be enqueued through `ump_enqueue` function.
 For this to succeed, the Relay-chain must have pre-authorized the use of UMP for this endpoint.

+Simple transfers of data and balance between Work Classes are possible by the `transfer` function.
+This is an entirely synchronous function which transfers the execution over to a `destination` Work Class as well as the provided `amount`.
+During this execution, no `checkpoint()`ing is permitted.
+The operation may result in error in which case all changes to state are reverted, including the balance transfer.
+(Weight is still used.)
+Since this generally requires the sending Work Class to trust the receiver not to burn their Weight, transfers will probably happen in a semi-federated fashion, with trusted hubs forming as clearing houses, both to avert any possibility of Weight misuse and to move most transfers in-core.

 Full access to a child trie specific to the Work Class is provided through the `work_storage` host functions.
 Since `accumulate` is permissionless and untrusted code, we must ensure that its child trie does not grow to degrade the Relay-chain's overall performance or place untenable requirements on the storage of full-nodes.
 To this goal, we require an account sovereign to the Work Class to be holding an amount of funds proportional to the overall storage footprint of its Child Trie. `set_work_storage` may return an error should the balance requirement not be met.